Quantum vs. Classical Computers

 While quantum computing is promising, there are hurdles to overcome:

-• Fragility of Qubits: Qubits are sensitive to their environment.
-Even small disturbances can disrupt their states, leading to errors.
+• Fragility of Qubits: Qubits are inherently delicate and highly sensitive to their environment.
+Even small disturbances like temperature fluctuations or electromagnetic interference can disrupt their fragile quantum states, leading to errors in calculations.
+This qubit fragility is one of the biggest challenges in building stable quantum computers.

 • One of the biggest challenges in quantum computing is the fragility of qubits.